kgiszczak/shale/README.md

 ### Adapters

 Shale uses adapters for parsing and generating documents.
-By default Ruby's standard JSON and YAML parsers are used for handling JSON and YAML documents.
+By default Ruby's standard JSON, YAML parsers are used for handling JSON and YAML documents.

 You can change it by providing your own adapter.
-For JSON and YAML, adapter must implement `.load` and `.dump` class methods.
+For JSON, YAML and TOML, adapter must implement `.load` and `.dump` class methods.

 ```ruby